kecklabs/llama-setup-guide/README.md

 This is optional if you only plan to run models on the CPU (not recommended).
 Make sure your GPU is CUDA compatible before following these steps.
 You can check your GPU's compatibility [here](https://developer.nvidia.com/cuda-gpus).

+[!]
+Important: The steps here are for intended for Linux systems.
+If you are using Windows, see [CUDA Setup For Windows](#cuda-setup-for-windows).
+MacOS does not support CUDA.

 First, check if you have CUDA installed already:

 ```bash